 Around 18 months ago, childhood cancer became an everyday part of motherhood for me, 6 months of it unknowingly when it was simply ‘a virus’.
-Today, March 06th 2018, is the one year anniversary of the dark day we learnt our daughter’s eventual diagnosis, aged just seven.
+Today, March 06th 2018, is the one year anniversary of the dark day we learnt our daughter’s eventual cancer diagnosis, aged just seven.

 Seven years old..?
 The thought of it makes me sick.